u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/partnership.rst

 8.1 Publicity
 -------------
-PARTNER grants ODOO the non-exclusive right to use PARTNER's name or trademarks in press releases, advertisements or other public announcements.
+PARTNER grants Thrive Bureau ERP the non-exclusive right to use PARTNER's name or trademarks in press releases, advertisements or other public announcements.

-In particular, PARTNER accepts to be mentioned in the official list of Odoo Partners on odoo.com, and that PARTNER's logo and trademarks may be used for this purpose only.
+In particular, PARTNER accepts to be mentioned in the official list of Thrive Bureau ERP Partners on Thrive Bureau ERP.com, and that PARTNER's logo and trademarks may be used for this purpose only.